This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Normalising & Quenching”.

 c) Still air

 d) Liquid chamber

 Explanation: Normalising is a process similar to annealing, which helps to refine grain structure, increase strength, and relieve stresses and other properties.
 Cooling for annealing is done in a furnace, whereas it is done in still air for normalising.

-2. Normalising is best used for is which kind of materials?
+2. Normalising is best used for is what kind of materials?

 a) Steel castings